researchAmericanAI/research/README.md

 /model → type in the name of the model you plan to use, exactly as it appears at https://ollama.com/library. select your model from the Ollama window drop down menu. then, type in the Ollama chat to trigger the download. if the model you plan to use is not available in the Ollama drop down, run it from a terminal window. open a new terminal window and run the model's execution line e.g. 'ollama run gpt-oss:20b'. keep the terminal open.
 Then, navigate to the research window.
 You are ready to go!
 Always close the running terminal before changing models.

-/release → this exports the current conversation to your browser downloads; you can drag and drop them into the research window as references from previous conversations, just make sure to give the model some context when you do. sometimes, if a conversation is too long or the material is too dense, it's better to condense your thoughts and formulate a new idea as a starting point
+/release → this exports the current conversation to your browser downloads; you can drag and drop these releases into the research window as references from previous conversations, just make sure to give the model some context when you do. sometimes, if a conversation is too long or the material is too dense, it's better to condense your thoughts and formulate a new idea as a starting point

 /recover → this deletes the last dropped file or the last response from the model, whichever came last, it's just a way to undo what happened last - 0: yes, 1: no